 Social media is a dynamic field that is always changing, but there are several trends that can help us prepare for 2018.
 Here are 4 social media marketing trends I think we should all focus on, as we drag ourselves into the new year.

 1. More User-Generated Content

 Have you heard of influencer marketing?
 That’s all I read about when the topic of social media marketing arises.
-I’ve seen a ridiculous amount of success stories from influencer marketing, but I’ve also read about disasters.
+There are several success stories and some marketing campaigns have seen a 60% increase in engagement when using micro influencers.
+But I’ve also read about disasters.
 Disasters leading to countless dollars poured into this form of marketing and seeing no results.